-Rats have made life hard on humans for thousands of years.
+Getting rid of rats has never been easy.
+After all, rats have made life hard on humans for thousands of years.
 These nuisance pests invade homes and contaminate living areas with feces, urine, fleas and dander.
 They transmit viral and bacterial diseases to people and cause property damage as they chew on everything in sight.
-As people expand communities into the rats' natural habitats, these pests will continue to raid homes and to create problems for residences and businesses alike.
+As people expand communities into the rats' natural habitats, these pests will continue to raid homes and to create problems for residences and businesses alike, making it hard to get rid of rats without using the proper treatments.

 If people keep rats as pets, what's the problem with them?
 Well, let's take a look at history.
 Rats are disease carriers and responsible for the Black Death, a deadly plague that ravaged most of Asia and Europe in the 1340s.
 This disease killed more than 20 million people and continued to affect and to kill people for centuries afterward.